 You use your

-private key to generate a corresponding public key.
+private key (which is just a big random number) to generate a corresponding public key.

 You do elliptic curve multiplication using your private key, which will give you a final resting point on the elliptic curve.
 The

 y coordinate of this point is your public key.